sp0x/onion-pi/README.md

 ## Preparation

-### 1) Download and install Raspbian Stretch Lite on an SD card
+### 1) Download and verify the OS image

-We will use the lite image of Raspbian Stretch as provided at
+Download the lite image of Raspbian Stretch provided from:

   https://www.raspberrypi.org/downloads/raspbian/

-Afterwards you should have a file named ``2018-06-27-raspbian-stretch-lite.zip`` or similar (depending on the current date).
+Afterwards you should have a file named ``2018-06-27-raspbian-stretch-lite.zip``.
 This ZIP archive should contain one big image file.

 Check the sha1 sum of the file: